mshafir/lypse/README.md

 It then includes useful extensions that make it easier to write form-based UIs and provide intelligent sorting and filtering.

-We're working coffeescript, because it's awesome.
+We're working in coffeescript, because it's awesome.

 Basics - Setting up the Model
 -----------------------------